 At the close of the transaction, the Company paid KUO \$80 million in cash and NHUMO issued redeemable preferred stock to KUO with a redemption value of \$25 million.
-The preliminary purchase price was subject to a working capital adjustment calculation, which was finalized during the second quarter of fiscal 2014, and there were no adjustments.
-The preferred stock will accumulate dividends at a fixed rate of 6% annually and will be redeemable at the option of KUO or the Company for \$25 million starting on the fifth anniversary of the acquisition date or upon the occurrence of certain other conditions.
-Annual payment by NHUMO of the dividends will be contingent on NHUMO achieving a minimum EBITDA (earnings before interest, taxes, depreciation, and amortization) level and if such minimum EBITDA is not achieved in any year, the dividend will be accumulated and paid at the time the preferred shares are redeemed.
+The preferred stock accumulates dividends at a fixed rate of 6% annually and is redeemable at the option of KUO or the Company for \$25 million starting in November 2018 or upon the occurrence of certain other conditions.
+Annual payment by NHUMO of the dividends will be contingent on NHUMO achieving a minimum EBITDA (earnings before interest, taxes, depreciation and amortization) level and if such minimum EBITDA is not achieved in any year, the dividend will be accumulated and paid at the time the preferred shares are redeemed.
 The preferred stock issued in connection with the transaction is not mandatorily redeemable and has embedded put and call rights at the fixed redemption price.
 Accordingly, the instrument is accounted for as a financing obligation and has been separately presented in the Consolidated Balance Sheets as a long term liability.
 Upon acquisition, the Company began consolidating NHUMO into its consolidated financial statements.
 Prior to closing, the Company received a \$14 million dividend from NHUMO.

-The Company incurred acquisition costs of approximately \$1 million through March 31, 2014 associated with the transaction, which are included in Selling and administrative expenses in the Consolidated Statements of Operations.
+The Company incurred acquisition costs of approximately \$1 million through June 30, 2014 associated with the transaction, which are included in Selling and administrative expenses in the Consolidated Statements of Operations.